CAKEWALK

-@tangandhara@iamhabitat Great question.
+@tangandhara @iamhabitat Great question.
 CAKEWALK is a step counting app, so it’s all about encouraging movement rather than weight loss.
 It also doesn’t dictate how you work out, just encourages you to get the step count up.
 What’s great about CAKEWALK, is that it’s personalized.
 Your daily goal is based on your average number of steps over the past week.
+What we find people really love is the friendly competition aspect - participating in the leaderboard with your Twitter followers is completely optional but is proving to be great motivation for some of our users.
+CAKEWALK is also free :)

 @themikefreeman We totally agree!
 Our company has been beta testing how we can incorporate group based competitions and leaderboards into the app.
 It has proven to be a popular request and we even had one co-worker spend a meeting walking around the room to get her step count up so she could stay on top of the leaderboard.